cryostatio/cryostatio.github.io/get-started/index.md

 $ kubectl apply -f cryostat.yaml
 ```

-If you installed the Cryostat Operator via operator bundle, you can also create the resource graphically in the OperatorHub UI:
+You can also create the resource graphically in the OperatorHub UI:

 {% include howto_step.html
   details-attributes="open"